Instant Pot Burn Notice: What To Do?

 Instant Pot Burn Notice Step Two:

 Once the steam has dissipated, you will need to investigate your meal.
-This may mean checking to see if any food has stuck to the bottom of your pot and giving the food in your recipe a good stir.
+This may mean checking to see if any food debris has stuck to the bottom of your pot.
+If so, give your recipe a good stir with a wooden spoon.